flecsi/flecsi/doc/sphinx/tutorial/parallel.rst

 This example is a modification of the data-dense tutorial example that replaces the data copy with a ``modify`` task that supports Kokkos.
 The ``accelerator`` is an execution space that uses Kokkos parallelism on a GPU or via OpenMP if available.
 Every execution space has an ``executor`` that implements its parallelism (if any) via a ``forall`` macro that can be used as a member function.
+Note the trailing semicolon, since the parallel loop is not actually a control structure.

 .. note::